Written by Afshan Tafler

 From here, you can provide cues of safety to your children.
 The message you want to convey through your voice and body language is “I am a safe person to be close to…I am a comforter and you can co-regulate with me.”

 The best cues of safety to children are using a soft prosodic voice, smiling more (as children read our faces all the time!), and having an energy of compassion for their behaviors (which are likely escalating right now), knowing it’s just their nervous system reacting and it’s not their fault.

 Keep in mind that HOW we communicate is more important than words as children’s nervous systems will read your nervous system first and may bypass the words being said.

 Moving from states of fear and defense to a more regulated, safe state involves getting to know your body and understanding the automatic reactions that bubble up from your nervous system.
 It is from this understanding that you can be back in a place of control and choice.
 Once you realize what state your nervous system is in, you can gently guide it back to where you want it to be – safety!

 Afshan Tafler is a Whole Life Coach and Conscious Parenting Coach who helps you discover your power to transform your emotional health so you can handle life’s challenges with resiliency, create more connected relationships, and live from your full life force energy.

 You can learn more about Afshan and her services at www.illuminateu.ca

 How Unyte-iLs Can Help

 In addition to the 7 steps, Unyte-iLs has amazing tools that can help you to calm that automatic nervous system response and bring you back to safety.
-The iom2 is designed to help you breathe to calm your stress response (and the whole family can use it!), and Safe and Sound Protocol is designed to help rewire your Vagus nerve towards safety.
+The Safe and Sound Protocol is designed to help rewire your vagus nerve and return your body and nervous system to safety.